Driving Tour: Amari Valley

 The Amari Valley is a quilt of unspoilt villages punctuated by Byzantine churches and framed by olive groves and orchards.
 Mt Psiloritis looms grandly above the landscape.
-You will need a good map to navigate around here; a map app on your phone or GPS will do the trick.
+You'll need a good map to navigate around here; a map app on your phone or GPS will do the trick.
 Given that the villages here have tight, narrow, one-way lanes, hiring a small to medium-sized car will generally make life easier.

 Follow the signs to Amari, an enchanting medley of Venetian buildings and a square filled with cafes and overflowing flowerpots.
 Climb the 19th-century bell tower to share beautiful views with the pigeons.
 Continue on to Monastiraki, home to a Minoan site.
 It's badly signposted, so ask locally for directions, and keys if it's locked.
 Carry on through Lamiotes, turning east after Petrochori.
-Pass through olives groves, stopping at the remains of the 7th-century Bizari Basilica, destroyed in 824 by the Arabs.
+Pass through olive groves, stopping at the remains of the 7th-century Bizari Basilica, destroyed in 824 by the Arabs.

-In Vizari, visit olive woodworking shops, then head east to pretty Fourfouras, where trails climb up Mt Psiloritis and you can refuel at the gas station and bakery.
-Head south to Apodoulou, with the manor of Kalitsa Psaraki, named for a girl abducted by Turks and rescued (and married) by an English traveller (who then married her).
+In Vizari, visit olive-woodworking shops, then head east to pretty Fourfouras, where trails climb up Mt Psiloritis and you can refuel at the gas station and bakery.
+Head south to Apodoulou, for the ruins of the manor of Kalitsa Psaraki, named for a girl abducted by Turks and rescued by an English traveller (who then married her).
 Also here are more stone remains, of a Minoan settlement.
 Follow a dirt track west of town to Agios Georgios, with its still-colourful 17th-century frescoes.

-Return north, taking the turning for Agios Ioannis, through the western valley.
+Return north, taking the turn for Agios Ioannis, through the western valley.
 Turn north for Anomeros and on to Gerakari, which was totally destroyed during WWII by the Germans.
-Today it's a modern, colourful market town famous for its cherries, wild tulips and its nicely frescoed 13th-century Church of Agios Ioannis.
+Today it's a modern, colourful market town famous for its cherries and wild tulips and its nicely frescoed 13th-century Church of Agios Ioannis.
 Its main strip has a string of tavernas if you're feeling peckish.

 Complete the loop in Meronas, where the 14th-century Church of Maria and its frescoes are a highlight of the trip.
 Carry on to Agia Fontini, from where you can continue north to Rethymno.